serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 };
 ```

-5. Now, let's write our resolver functions.
-In this case, we can use knex ORM layer to query `User` table using SQL `where` clause and pass that `user` to fetch tweets from `Tweets` table.
-And it just works !!!
+Let's go ahead and write our resolver functions.
+In this case, we can use a knex ORM layer to query the `User` table, using the SQL `where` clause.
+We can then pass that `user` to fetch tweets from the `Tweets` table.

+And it just works!

 ```
 export const resolvers = {